-Mesenchymal Stem Cells/Multipotent Stromal Cells (MSC) are isolated by AllCells from multiple sources, including bone marrow, cord blood, adipose tissue and dental pulp from deciduous teeth.
+Mesenchymal Stem Cells/Multipotent Stromal Cells (MSC) are isolated by AllCells from multiple sources, including bone marrow, cord blood, tissue and dental pulp from deciduous teeth.
 MSCs have been shown to possess multilineage differentiation potential, including but not limited to, adipocytes, chondrocytes, osteoblasts, neurons and myocytes.
 AllCells offers custom services for the quantification of MSC using colony forming fibroblast (CFU-F) assays and characterization of MSC derived adipocytes, chondrocytes and osteoblasts.

 In addition to characterization of HSC and MSC potential, AllCells offers services in custom differentiation of our stem and progenitor cells.
 AllCells can provide our customers with populations of difficult to isolate cells which have been expanded and differentiated in culture, including megakaryocytes, dendritic cells, mast cells, and early erythroid cells.